1871fotc/fotc/docs/about/index.md

 ---
 title: About Us
-description: What we do, what we've done, and what we're working on, and how you can join in
+description: What we do, what we've done, what we're working on, and how you can join in

 search:
   boost: 2
 ---

+--8<-- "snippets/sem/about.json"

 # About Us